-Biden: The idea we still allow semi-automatic weapons to be purchased is sick
+Biden: the idea we still allow semi-automatic weapons to be purchased is sick

 OAN Newsroom

-Joe Biden has appeared to admit that he has no respect for the Second Amendment.
-The 46th president wants to ban semi-automatic weapons.
+President Joe Biden appears to admit he has no respect for the Second Amendment.

-After handing out pies to firefighters on Thanksgiving while in Nantucket on Thursday, Biden told reporters he would be working on gun control measures in the coming months.
-He also pushed for more stringent red flag laws.
-This comes despite the Colorado nightclub shooting suspect evading Colorado’s strict red flag laws, even after being arrested for bomb threats.
+On Thursday after handing out pies to firefighters in Nantucket, Biden told reporters that he would be working on gun control measures in the next coming months.

+Even after being arrested for bomb threats, the Colorado nightclub shooting suspect’s evasion of the state’s strict red flag laws prompted the president to push for them to be even stricter.

 Biden went on to call for a ban on practically all legal weapons.

-“The idea we still allow semi-automatic weapons to be purchased is sick,” Biden said.
-“It has no socially redeeming value, not a single solitary rationale for it except profit for the gun manufacturers.”
+“The idea, the idea we still allow semi-automatic weapons to be purchased is sick.
+It’s just sick,” Biden said.
+“It has no, no social redeeming value.
+Zero.
+None.
+Not a single solitary rationale for it, except profit for the gun manufacturer.”

-Democrats often try to make hunting rifles, like the AR-15, sound more dangerous by using the word semi-automatic.
-However, almost every legal firearm sold in the United States is semi-automatic barring bolt action rifles or a revolver.
+Democrats often attempt to make hunting rifles like the AR-15 sound more dangerous by using the word semi-automatic, however almost ever legal firearm sold in the U.S. are semi-automatic, barring bolt action rifles and some revolvers.

-His comments came after recent polling showed a declining support for gun control laws.
+His comments come as recent polling also shows a declining support for gun control laws.